Can Solar Panels Power an RV Air Conditioner?

 Dethleffs know this means a lot more than just putting bodywork on an electrically driven chassis.
 By implementing a fully electric power-train there are many challenges and equally opportunities for the entire vehicle.
 One significant opportunity is to do without any additional type of energy sources for the vehicle.
 This means that a motorhome with electric drive will also supply all the on-board services with electricity for the living area instead of gas, for example – and that is why solar power production becomes very important.

-We personally think the RV has a sleek modern look.
-The interior features wireless charging stations throughout, infrared heating panels installed on the floors and walls, bespoke furniture, and tinted windows to cut down on heat during the warmer summer months.
+We think the RV has a sleek, modern look.
+The interior features wireless charging stations, infrared heating panels installed on the floors and walls, bespoke furniture, and tinted windows to reduce heat during the warmer summer.

-The modern heating system is able to capture warm air from outside, store it, and use it to warm the interior once the cooler evening temperatures kick in.
+The modern heating system can capture warm air from outside, store it, and use it to warm the interior once the cooler evening temperatures kick in.

 There’s even a starlight projector to bring the night sky indoors.

-It’s basically the perfect vehicle for slowly making our way around the country.
+It’s the perfect vehicle for slowly making our way around the country.

 Closing thoughts

 That’s it.
-Although our calculations are high we didn’t want to come in low.
-To the full-time RVer, this may be a good investment but to the weekender who just wants to be off-grid, it may be out of range.
+Although our calculations are high, we didn’t want to come in low.
+This may be a good investment for the full-time RVer, but it may be out of range for the weekender who wants to be off-grid.

-That sums up our brief guide on powering your RV air conditioner using solar panels.
+That summarizes our brief guide on powering your RV air conditioner using solar panels.
 We hope that this suffices as a starting point for your research.

-If you have anything to add to this or if you feel that we’ve missed out on anything, do give us a holler in the comments box.
+If you have anything to add or feel we’ve missed, holler in the comments box.
 We’d love to hear from you.

 *The cost and calculations information provided is for general purposes only.
 All information is provided in good faith at the time of writing.
 We make no representation or warranty of any kind, expressed or implied, regarding the accuracy, adequacy, validity, reliability, or completeness of any information on this website.